ioanadamo/front-end-challenge-select-UStates/README.md

 # The app structure looks like this:

 ```
-app.js
-app.css
 `-_src
     |-components
-        |-filterInputStates
-        |-listSelectedStates
-        |-select
-        |-selectedStates
+        |-App
+        |-Button
+        |-FilterInputStates
+        |-ListSelectedStates
+        |-Select
+        |-SelectedStates
     |-services
     |-images
 ```

 Each file has a `index.js` file and a `styles.scss` file.

-## Starting 🚀
+## Starting
 _These instructions will allow you to obtain a copy of the project on your local machine for development and testing purposes._
 1. You need to install [Node 10.16.0 & npm 6.9.0](https://nodejs.org/es/download/).
-2. Clone the repository: `$ git clone https://github.com/Adalab/f-online-pokemon-cterrasid`.
+2. Clone the repository: `$ https://github.com/ioanadamo/front-end-challenge-select-UStates.git`.
 You can also Fork the project so you'll have it on your GitHub profile.
 3. Install dependencies with `$ npm install`.
 4. To launch the project and see it in the browser, run `$ npm start`.